 MORE INFORMATION ABOUT THE FUND’S INVESTMENT OBJECTIVE

-The Fund seeks capital appreciation through short sales of domestically traded equity securities.
-The Fund’s investment objective is non-fundamental and may be changed by the Trust’s Board of Trustees (the “Board”) without a shareholder vote.
+The Fund seeks long-term capital appreciation.
+The Fund’s investment objective is non-fundamental and may be changed by the Board without a shareholder vote.

 MORE INFORMATION ABOUT THE FUND’S PRINCIPAL INVESTMENT STRATEGIES